davidmigloz/langchain_dart/packages/langchain/README.md

 ## What is LangChain.dart?

-> Check out the announcement post: [Introducing LangChain.dart 🦜️🔗](https://blog.langchaindart.com/introducing-langchain-dart-6b1d34fc41ef)

 LangChain.dart is a Dart port of the popular [LangChain](https://github.com/hwchase17/langchain) Python framework created by [Harrison Chase](https://www.linkedin.com/in/harrison-chase-961287118).

 LangChain provides a set of ready-to-use components for working with language models and the concept of chains, which allows to "chain" components together to formulate more advanced use cases around LLMs.

 The components can be grouped into a few core modules:

 ![LangChain.dart](https://raw.githubusercontent.com/davidmigloz/langchain_dart/main/docs/img/langchain.dart.png)

-- 📃 **Model I/O:** streamlines the interaction between the model inputs (prompt templates), the Language Model (abstracting different providers), and the model output (output parsers).
+- 📃 **Model I/O:** streamlines the interaction between the model inputs (prompt templates), the Language Model (abstracting different providers under a unified API), and the model output (output parsers).
-- 📚 **Retrieval:** assists in loading user data (document loaders), modifying it (document transformers and embedding models), storing (vector stores), and retrieving when needed (retrievers).
+- 📚 **Retrieval:** assists in loading user data (document loaders), transforming (document transformers and embedding models), storing (vector stores), and retrieving it when needed (retrievers).
-- 🔗 **Chains:** a way to compose multiple components or other chains into a single pipeline.
-- 🧠 **Memory:** equips chains or agents with both short-term and long-term memory capabilities, facilitating recall of prior interactions with the user.
-- 🤖 **Agents:** "Bots" that harness LLMs to perform tasks.
+- 🤖 **Agents:** "bots" that harness LLMs to perform tasks.
 They serve as the link between LLM and the tools (web search, calculators, database lookup, etc.).
 They determine what has to be accomplished and the tools that are more suitable for the specific task.

+The different components can be composed together using the LangChain Expression Language (LCEL).

 ## Motivation

 Large Language Models (LLMs) have revolutionized Natural Language Processing (NLP), serving as essential components in a wide range of applications, such as question-answering, summarization, translation, and text generation.

 The adoption of LLMs is creating a new tech stack in its wake.
 However, emerging libraries and tools are predominantly being developed for the Python and JavaScript ecosystems.
 As a result, the number of applications leveraging LLMs in these ecosystems has grown exponentially.

 In contrast, the Dart / Flutter ecosystem has not experienced similar growth, which can likely be attributed to the scarcity of Dart and Flutter libraries that streamline the complexities associated with working with LLMs.

 LangChain.dart aims to fill this gap by abstracting the intricacies of working with LLMs in Dart and Flutter, enabling developers to harness their combined potential effectively.

 ## Packages

-LangChain.dart has a modular design where the core [langchain](https://pub.dev/packages/langchain) package provides the LangChain API and each integration with a model provider, database, etc. is provided by a separate package.
+LangChain.dart has a modular design where the core [langchain](https://pub.dev/packages/langchain) package provides the LangChain API and each 3rd party integration with a model provider, database, etc. is provided by a separate package.

 | Package                                                             | Version                                                                      | Description                                                                                                                                                 |
 |---------------------------------------------------------------------|------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|